-We first provide a new analysis of TDHs which relates the TDH idea to previous abstraction-based work on heuristic search such as hierarchical A\ and PDBs.
-Based on this we explain theoretically why PDBs work well in exponential domains but are not as effective in polynomial domains.
+We first provide a new analysis of TDHs which better relates the TDH idea to previous abstraction-based work on heuristic search such as hierarchical A and PDBs.
+Based on this we develop a theoretical explanation of why PDBs work well in exponential domains but are not as effective in polynomial domains.
 We then present the main forms of TDHs and relate them to previous work on abstraction, showing why TDHs are better-suited to polynomial domains.
 For example, TDHs work well for domains such as map-based searches (common in GPS navigation, computer games, and robotics), where paths often must be found very quickly due to their realtime nature.
 Finally, we provide experimental results that show the benefits of TDHs on a number of domains.

-TDHs were also introduced in (Sturtevant et al. 2009) and the two papers have some overlap for completeness.
+TDHs were also introduced in [Sturtevant et al., 2009] and the two papers have some overlap for completeness.
 The portions that overlap are clearly denoted.
 However, the focus of the two papers are different as this paper aims to understand these heuristics and their relation to abstractions and PDBs on different domain settings.
-In addition, this paper introduces the border heuristic variant of TDHs and also provides new results on the 8-puzzle and on TOH4.
+In addition, this paper introduces the border heuristic variant of TDHs and provides new results on the 8-puzzle and on the 4-peg Towers of Hanoi puzzle.

 Forms of TDHs have already appeared before.
-For example (Björnsson and Halldórsson 2006), used the exact distances between some of the states in the domain.
-Also, (Goldberg and Harrelson 2005) independently introduced DH heuristics (see below).
+For example [Björnsson and Halldórsson, 2006], used the exact distances between some of the states in the domain.
+Also, [Goldberg and Harrelson, 2005] independently introduced DH heuristics (see below).
 Our paper is the first to deeply explore these heuristics and provide theoretical analysis and thorough experimental results.

-Background: Heuristics from Abstractions
+2 Background: Heuristics from Abstractions

 Heuristics are naturally generated by abstracting a problem and then using the distances from the abstract space in the original space.
-Early analysis on how abstractions could be used for search (Valtorta 1984) showed that in some classes of problems it isn't possible to compute an effective abstraction-based heuristic online during search.
-An example would be edge supergraphs (Gasching 1979; Pearl 1984) which arise when constraints are removed from a problem definition, resulting in more edges being added to the graph.
+Early analysis on how abstractions could be used for search [Valtorta, 1984] showed that in some classes of problems it isn't possible to compute an effective abstraction-based heuristic online during search.
+An example would be edge supergraphs [Gasching, 1979; Pearl, 1984] which arise when constraints are removed from a problem definition, resulting in more edges being added to the graph.
 In such cases the size of the abstract search space is no smaller than the size original search.
 Thus in general, the cost of building the heuristic (based on the abstract graph) will equal that of doing a brute-force search.